marklister/product-collections/README.md

  - retaining type safety.
  - writing idiomatic scala

+**product-collections** is
+ - minimalistic.
-**product-collections** is minimalistic and marries two existing scala constructs: Products, and Collections, in the obvious way.
-I wrote **product-collections** to deal with the data requirements of another project.
-I spent some time researching alternatives all of which I rejected as too complex or insufficiently type safe.
-Reading data from a CSV file is also very easy and concise.
+ - marries two existing scala constructs: Products, and Collections, in the obvious way.

+I wrote **product-collections** in response to the data requirements of an internal project.
+I found the alternatives
+ - too complex.
+ - too heavyweight.
+ - too academic.
+ - insufficiently type safe.

+**product-collections** has a very neat and typesafe CSV reader/parser: eg: `CsvParser[String,Int].parseFile("sample.csv")`

+####Future
 Scala 2.11 should re-introduce case classes as ProductNs.
-This, along with macros  raises some interesting future opportuities for **product-collections** (accessing columns by name for example).
+This, along with macros  raises some interesting future opportunities for **product-collections** (accessing columns by name for example).

 Please use the Github issue tracker to ask questions, discuss pull requests etc.